Stormwater C.3 Guidebook

 Stormwater Control Plan Template

-The template is updated and consistent with the Stormwater C.3 Guidebook 6th Edition (138KB .doc).
+The template is consistent with the Stormwater C.3 Guidebook 7th Edition (40KB .docx).

 IMP Sizing Calculator

 Released October 2009.
-Consistent with the 6th Edition.
+Consistent with the 7th Edition.
 Be sure to review and follow Guidebook instructions for preparing a complete Stormwater Control Plan.
 Calculator and setup file (3MB .zip).
 After installing the calculator, read the help file.
 If attempting to run the calculator results in an error message, try right-clicking the icon and selecting “Run as Administrator.”
+If you get a response stating that you need to install .net Framework 2.0, the information on this page may be useful.

 Appendix A: Local Exceptions and Requirements